bitPogo/kmock/docs/src/howto/annotations.md

 * MockShared/MultiMockShared for Shared Sources (like native),
 * MockCommon/MultiMockCommon for CommonTest.

-## Using KMock

-Once you have declared the Mocks you are going to use, please run your test suite once even if you have no meaningful tests defined.
-This triggers the Generation the Mocks and you may benefit from autocompletion in your Editor or IDE right away.

 ### Single Interface Mocks
 Declaring a Mock for common or platforms working the same.
 Mock/MockCommon take a arbitrary amount of interfaces which will used as Templates to generate Mocks of: